-The items shown in Table 52 MUST be configurable by the IPCablecom network element creating the file: Table 52.
+The following items MUST be configurable by the IPCablecom network element creating the file:

+Table 45.
 Required Configuration Items

 Name Semantics Туре Length Maximum File Length Maximum size of file, in bytes, to which flat file can grow before being closed for transport.
 Unsigned integer 4 octets Maximum Open Time Maximum amount of time, in seconds, before file must be closed for transport.
 Unsigned integer 4 octets